 - Residence hall spaces will be de-densified to align with public health guidance, with the current plan including single-occupancy bedrooms for 2020-21.
 For additional information, visit the housing website.

 - UPDATED 3/4/2021: As students are thinking ahead for Fall 2021, especially with regard to housing options, campus has provided guidance and resources to help with housing decisions.
 Campus is here to support students in their search for housing information and evaluating options and a full list of resources are available in the recent email sent to students.

 Daily symptom survey

 - All students, staff and faculty are required to complete the daily symptom survey and will need to be “Approved” to gain access to locations on campus.
-You should save a screenshot or print this approval, which is also sent to you by email, as you will need to present it at facility access points.
+You should save the approved email your receive as you will need to present it at facility access points.
 If a student does not attain “Approved” status after taking the symptom survey, they will be asked to stay home, shelter in place and contact Student Health and Counseling Services (SHCS).